DynaPURLS: Dynamic Refinement of Part-Aware Representations for Skeleton-Based Zero-Shot Action Recognition: Ablation Studies Qualitative Analysis

-Figure~\ref{fig:confusion_matrices} compares confusion matrices before and after refinement with DynaPURLS for the NTU RGB+D 55/5 split.
-Before refinement, the model struggles to distinguish between similar actions, such as \textit{reading} and \textit{writing}, due to their overlapping upper-body poses, resulting in significant off-diagonal confusion.
-Post-refinement, the diagonal sharpens, and off-diagonal elements lighten, indicating that DynaPURLS enables differentiation of previously indistinguishable classes.
-However, this improvement introduces a trade-off: the model occasionally exhibits overconfidence, leading to misclassifications in some cases, as evidenced by residual off-diagonal elements.
+\textbf{Confusion Matrix Visualization.} Figure~\ref{fig:confusion_matrices} compares confusion matrices before and after refinement with DynaPURLS for the NTU RGB+D 55/5 split.
+Before refinement, the model struggles to distinguish similar actions like \textit{reading} and \textit{writing}.
+Post-refinement, the diagonal sharpens and off-diagonal elements lighten, indicating improved class differentiation.